#RoyalBaby: The Best Reactions To Prince Harry & Meghan Markle's News

-Another royal baby is on the way!
-Kensington Palace announced Monday morning that Meghan Markle, 37, and Prince Harry, 34, are expecting their first child five months after their wedding.
+You may have heard – another royal baby is on the way.
+Kensington Palace announced this morning that Meghan Markle, 37, and Prince Harry, 34, are expecting their first child, five months since their wedding.
 The baby, expected in the spring, will be seventh in line to the throne.

 The couple are said to have announced the news to their fellow royals on Friday at Princess Eugenie's wedding in Windsor, the BBC reported.